playdeezgames/ThePathToQuotidian/ChapterOne.md

 For along time, he listened.
 The pursuit did not follow.
 He tore into the bird, eating muscle and organ.
 The skin and bones he was very careful to find a place to bury with rocks.
 If he was to live, he had to be careful of his new Enemies.
 Maybe they would hunt him down to kill him and eat him after all.

 After a time of waiting, he saw the same strange bird land nearby, watching him again.
 It did not show any fear of him, and he looked at it intently.
 He closed to less than a body length, and it did not move away, but kept looking at him.
 Slowly he circled it, it occasionally turned awkwardly to face him.
-Run realized what was off about this bird.
+Runt realized what was off about this bird.
 While it flew and had feathers, it did not tweet or make any noise of any kind.
 It did not move with a hopping gait as did other birds.
 Finally, it had a wound on its neck, but it did not bleed.
 It should be dead, but was moving.

 He knew immediately that this was the work of a great Shaman or Medicine Man.
 Some of them had the power over death, to bring the slain back to life to do their bidding.
 Fear washed over him, but he forced himself not to run away.
-Was it a Shaman of his own kind that controlled this beat?
+Was it a Shaman of his own kind that controlled this berd?
 It fought against the weapon wielders, so it was not in league with his Enemies, but that did not make it an Ally.

 After a short time, realizing that if the Shaman wanted him dead by curses or sendings, then he would be dead already.
 Maybe the Shaman would be an Ally.
 Time would tell.
 For now he could do nothing about it.
-He returned to his hollowed tree for a respite in the hottest part of the day.
+The bird flew off and he returned to his hollowed tree for a respite in the hottest part of the day.

 In the afternoon, Runt went about the business of hunting more food.
 The bird had sated his hunger for now, but tomorrow he would need something else, so it was best to look around for tomorrows meal.
 Along his way, he found a fallen long, thin branch lying on the ground.
 It reminded him of the weapon wielders, so he picked it up and tried to mimic their motions.
 His anatomy was not well suited to this purpose, and his natural weapons were still quite formidable, so he soon laid down the idea of emulating his Enemies in this way, but his curiousity had made him at least try.